 8. Imported Basa/Swai/Tra/Striped Catfish (Often Labeled “Catfish”)

-These are popping up as trendy new menu items all over America, but what you’re likely getting is a fish called pangasius or swai fish, a fish that wholesales for $2 a pound.
-(25) I consider this the #1 filthiest fish on the menu.
+Although these fish are popping up as trendy new menu items all over the United States, what you’re likely getting is a fish called pangasius or swai fish, a much cheaper alternative.

 If you see swai, basa, striped catfish or any type of imported catfish on the menu, run.
-And take it as a sign that the restaurant isn’t taking seafood safety or sustainability seriously.
+Take it as a sign that the restaurant isn’t taking seafood safety or sustainability seriously.

 9. Imported Farmed Shrimp

-- In 2009, Italian researchers discovered that 4-hexylresorcinol, a food additive used to prevent discoloration in shrimp, possessed estrogen-like effects.
-This newly classified xenoestrogen could reduce sperm count in men and increase breast cancer risk in women.
-(31, 32)
+In 2009, Italian researchers discovered that 4-hexylresorcinol, a food additive used to prevent discoloration in shrimp, could reduce sperm count in men and increase breast cancer risk in women.

 10. Imported King Crab

-Because you should avoid imported king crab at all costs, be really sure of where those crab legs came from before you order them.
+Because you should avoid imported king crab at all costs, it’s important to be completely sure of where those crab legs came from before you order them.
 If the label makes claims like “imported” and “Alaskan,” something is clearly wrong.
-(38) (Check out Seafood Watch’s complete crab recommendations for more info.)
+You can also check out Seafood Watch’s complete crab recommendations for more info.

 11. Orange Roughy

 One of the longest living marine fish species, orange roughy can live to be 150 years old.
-Generally known as slimehead in the scientific community, seafood marketers had other ideas for this fish and gave the species a more appetizing name.
+Generally known as “slimehead” within the scientific community, seafood marketers had other ideas for this fish and gave the species a more appetizing name.
 The end result was a severely overfished species.